cloudfleet/blog/content/drafts/richard-stallman-on-data-autonomy.md

 control of your own data.

-Richard M. Stallman initiated the [Free Software Movement](http://www.fsf.org/) that brought us great things like Linux and was a great inspiration for CloudFleet.
+Richard M. Stallman initiated the [Free Software Movement](http://www.fsf.org/) that brought us great things like GNU/Linux and was a great inspiration for CloudFleet.
 He gave us his statement at the Indie Tech Summit in July 2014 in Brighton.